-0918 Advanced Fiber Art .5 credit .5 credit .5 credit
+0918 Advanced Fiber Art .5 credit 10th - 12th

 This course is designed to reinforce the students' knowledge of fiber arts and crafts as viable visual art forms.
 Students will expand their understanding of the processes explored in Fibers Art with emphasis placed on more comprehensive projects.
 An introduction to the art of jewelry and bead making in association with the concept of wearable artwork will be included in this course.
 Prerequisite: Fiber Art-0917